-- Remind them that they can always talk to Childline or another trusted adult if they are not comfortable talking directly to the staff member. - 5.24.10 If a child has shared an explicit image, the DSL or deputy will: - Ask them who they initially sent it to, their age, and if they know whether it's been shared with anyone else. - Support the victim to get the images removed by contacting the Internet Watch Foundation. - Assess the situation for wider safeguarding concerns and agree who will be contacted and when then contact parents/police/CEOP/ as appropriate to the case. - Contact the Child Exploitation and Online Protection Centre (CEOP) if the image was requested by an adult, as this is grooming which is illegal. - Contact the DSL at the relevant school if the image was requested by a school aged child not from this academy, to raise awareness of potential wider safeguarding issues or circulation of the image in their school. - All actions and information to be logged on CPOMS. - Parents to be contacted as appropriate. - 5.24.11 If a child has been sent a sexually explicit image: - The DSL or deputy should ask them if they know the person who sent it and their age. - if the image was sent by another child, staff may want to help the child to speak to the sender in order to stop future messages.
-If the child agrees, staff can also help them to block the sender on social media. - the DSL will consult the UKIS sharing nudes and semi nudes advice Sharing nudes and seminudes: how to respond to an incident (publishing.service.gov.uk). - if the image was sent by an adult, staff should contact CEOP, the Child Exploitation and Online Protection Centre, as this may be part of the grooming process. - All actions and information to be logged on CPOMS. - Parents to be contacted as appropriate.
+- Assess the situation for wider safeguarding concerns and agree who will be contacted and when then contact parents/police/CEOP/ as appropriate to the case. - Contact the Child Exploitation and Online Protection Centre (CEOP) if the image was requested by an adult, as this is grooming which is illegal. - Contact the DSL at the relevant school if the image was requested by a school aged child not from this academy, to raise awareness of potential wider safeguarding issues or circulation of the image in their school - All actions and information to be logged on CPOMS. - Parents to be contacted as appropriate.

+5.18.6.
+If a child has been sent a sexually explicit image:

+- The DSL or deputy should ask them if they know the person who sent it and their age. - if the image was sent by another child, staff may want to help the child to speak to the sender in order to stop future messages.
+If the child agrees, staff can also help them to block the sender on social media. - the DSL will consult the UKIS sharing nudes and semi nudes advice Sharing nudes and semi-nudes: how to respond to an incident (publishing.service.gov.uk). - if the image was sent by an adult, staff should contact CEOP, the Child Exploitation and Online Protection Centre, as this may be part of the grooming process. - All actions and information to be logged on CPOMS. - Parents to be contacted as appropriate.

-5.24.12 Staff must not:
+5.18.7.
+Staff must not: